MwangiGregory/python_projects/tcp_chat/README.md

 py client.py
 ```
 5. A communication channel is now open between the two scripts.
 Type anything into either of the terminals and press enter.
 The text should appear in the corresponding script.
-6. To close, press CTRL + C on the client script first, then the client script.
+6. To close, press CTRL + C on the client script first, then the server script.